emilyriederer/website/content/post/duckdb-carolina/index.md

 </div>

 (Here, I focus just on the features we will use; not strictly the coolest or most important.
-I highly encourage taking a spin through the [docs](https://duckdb.org/docs/guides/python/sql_on_pandas)) for countless features not discussed -- like directly querying from or fetching to pandas and Arrow formats, an alternative relational API, etc.)
+I highly encourage taking a spin through the [docs](https://duckdb.org/docs/guides/python/sql_on_pandas) for countless features not discussed -- like directly querying from or fetching to pandas and Arrow formats, an alternative relational API, etc.)

-## Data management patterns
+## Data management pattern

 With these features in mind, we return to the problem at hand.
 How can an analyst mimic the experience of having the infrastructure needed to do their work?

 One approach could look something like the following.
 As a one-time exercise someone would:

 1. Download all relevant files
-2. (Optionally) Convert large, static files to Parquet versus CSV: DuckDB handles both well, but Parquet has additional benefits including compression (for easier storage and sharing), additional metadata, columnar storage, and (when partitioned) the ability to optimize retrieval with pruning
+2. (Optionally) Convert large, static files to Parquet versus CSV.
+DuckDB handles both well, but Parquet has some benefits that we'll discuss in the next section
 3. Create a DuckDB database with references to the files as `view`s

 Then, any analyst wanting to interact with the data could: